apache/kudu/docs/design-docs/rpc.md

   body: varint-prefixed protobuf
     - for typical RPC calls, this is the user-specified request or response protobuf
-    - for RPC calls which caused an error, the response is a ErrorResponsePB
+    - for RPC calls which caused an error, the response is an ErrorStatusPB
     - during SASL negotiation, this is a SaslMessagePB
 ```